How to Make Salsa Verde With Roasted Tomatillos

 - 1 teaspoon black pepper

-- 2 teaspoon cayenne pepper (optional)
+- 2 teaspoons cayenne pepper (optional)

 Want To Save This For Later?